insure logo

 “Insurance companies will give a reasonable period to continue coverage,” he says.

-A single policyholder dies, leaving behind a car.
+A single policyholder dies, leaving behind a car

-The estate’s legal representative – meaning an executor or administrator — is covered when driving the car for maintenance purposes, such as taking the vehicle to the DMV or to the shop for repairs, Asher says.
+The estate’s legal representative — meaning an executor or administrator — is covered when driving the car for maintenance purposes, such as taking the vehicle to the DMV or to the shop for repairs, Asher says.
 The legal representative is responsible for preserving the estate’s assets, including the car.
-But the deceased owner’s insurance would not provide coverage for the legal representative to drive the car for personal use, he says.
+But the deceased owner’s insurance would not provide coverage for the legal representative to drive the car for personal use.

 If another driver besides the deceased is listed on the policy, then that person may be covered when driving the car until the policy’s renewal date, Morales says.